ask4ua/glDevOpsTask1/README.md

 - mem - prints RAM metrics

 getres.py is stored in folder app of Git repo.
-Could be moved as standalone app to any other location.
+Could be moved as standalone ./app to any other location.

 Examples of usage:
 1) Get memory usage: